 When CatTrinh reaches 200 Chic Points, she will be in the Style Council!

 Yes and that’s fine with me.
 I think people who get to know me can come to love me and my “uniqueness”.
-If other people can’t.. then oh well.posted almost 3 years ago
+If other people can’t.. then oh well.posted over 3 years ago